Clients Terms & Conditions

 Upon booking your first therapy appointment you are booking a weekly recurring appointment until you explicitly end therapy.

-If you wish therapy to stop for any reason after your first session, you should notify your psychologist in writing by text or email and whenever possible allow at least one or two more sessions to give time for working through any issues and feelings that arise.
+You can end therapy at any time.
+If you wish therapy to stop for any reason after the first visit, you should notify your psychologist directly in writing by text or email and, whenever possible, allow at least one or two more sessions to give time for working through any issues and feelings that arise.

 If you wish to continue therapy after your first session, you will negotiate and plan to end therapy directly with your psychologist.